FCollaPi/p2-datasci4health/README.md

 ### Used Bases
-We only used the given bases, as it follows:
+We only used the given bases as follows:

 -   Scenario01
 -   Scenario02

-No other base of reference was needed, nor the extended bases provided.
+No other base of reference was needed, nor were the extended bases provided.

 ## Obtained Results